jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/JDSFGW/CreateGW.md

 -  The VPC agent is one of the general methods provided to API gateway.
 Therefore, it is included in the API group as the standard function.

+   Note: Currently, you cannot use the VPC agent method if you do not choose "General API Group" for releasing.

 -  Therefore, during deployment and release of general API group, VPC agent method can be selected as its backend service.
 Other methods (such as http/https, mock, etc.) can also be selected as its backend services.

+- To facilitate the demonstration, the group information is set as follow, do not forward the group path to the backend, and select Free Access Authentication mode.

+For example: Create API Group with the name of vpctest

 ![](../../../../../image/Internet-Middleware/JD-Distributed-Service-Framework/jdsfgw-APIdetail-1-ty.png)